sunadkat/hello-world/README.md

 # hello-world
-My First repository.
-Getting familiar with Github
+This respository is created in hopes of getting familiar with Github.